shabiAI84/uu_discovery/README.md

 # uu_discovery
-unknown unknow discivery using VLM
+unknown unknown discovery in dataset using VLM